-Why should I visit an orthodontist instead of a dentist for teeth braces?
+Why should I visit an orthodontist instead of a dentist for braces?

-ABO-certified orthodontists are experts in dental alignment and facial form.
-Dentists do not undergo the same extensive and specialized training as orthodontists and therefore cannot provide patients with the appropriate personalized treatments.
+ABO-certified orthodontists are experts in dental alignment and facial form and undergo extensive and specialized training and can provide patients with the appropriate personalized treatments.

 When should my child have his first orthodontic screening?